 If you need more professional help, talk to a mental health professional as they have gone through the right training to provide support and guidance in difficult times.

 Let them know what’s been going on

 Before you can get any help from the person you are talking to, they first need to know what is going on with you.
-The only way for them to have an insight of your problem and possibly help if you are open and truthful.
+The only way for them to have an insight into your problem and possibly help if you are open and truthful.

 I understand some problems are more confidential than others, so sharing them can be difficult.
 If this is the case, talk to someone anonymously about your problems.